-Ok, So What are the biggest mistakes using makeup?
+What are the biggest mistakes using makeup?

-Here we lay out some of the biggest or most frequently stated myths about makeup so that you’re well prepared for them when they do get mentioned.
+Here we lay out some of the biggest or most frequently stated myths about makeup so you’re well prepared for them when they get mentioned.
 Knowing the following and having an answer ready will help you avoid the associated mistakes and boost your credibility as a pro.

-Myth 1 - Makeup Is Bad For Your Skin
+Makeup Myth 1 - Makeup Is Bad For Your Skin

 While certain types of makeup may clog the pores of specific skin types, overall, makeup is not bad for your skin.
 As a makeup artist, you should know that when a client gets fine lines and oily or dry patches after wearing making, it’s not typically the makeup that’s to blame.
 Instead, it’s the person’s lifestyle.
 The client’s focus should then be on establishing an effective skincare routine.

-Myth 2 - Wearing Makeup Means You Don’t Need Sunscreen
+Makeup Myth 2 - Wearing Makeup Means You Don’t Need Sunscreen

 A surprising number of people out there think you don’t need sunscreen if you’re wearing makeup.
 Sadly, this is wrong.
 Sunscreen is needed AS WELL AS makeup, as any SPF protection the makeup claims to have, wears off quickly.
 As such, sunscreen should be included in your makeup application routine.
 Take a look at this My Skin Centre article to see how it’s done.

-Myth 3 - The Fewer Ingredients Makeup Has, the Better It Is
+Makeup Myth 3 - The Fewer Ingredients Makeup Has, the Better It Is

-Watch a few makeup demo videos featuring paraben-free, oil-free or fragrance-free products and you’d be forgiven for thinking that the fewer ingredients products have, the better they are.
+Watch a few makeup demo videos featuring paraben-free, oil-free or fragrance-free products, and you’d be forgiven for thinking that the fewer ingredients products have, the better they are.
 These products are simply designed for people with sensitive skin but are not necessarily a mark of quality.
 Suitability is primarily based on the person and the skin you’re working on.

-Myth 4 - Makeup Doesn’t Go Out of Date
+Makeup Myth 4 - Makeup Doesn’t Go Out of Date

 When you’re learning how to apply makeup professionally, it’s drummed into you that your kit always needs to be checked and prepared for the next client.
 This involves checking expiration dates because it DOES matter!
 Over time, makeup breaks down like any food you might buy, mainly once it has been used.
 It’s why many pros keep track of when they buy all their makeup.

-Myth 5 - Sleeping in Your Makeup Is Fine
+Makeup Myth 5 - Sleeping in Your Makeup Is Fine

-Realise Your Makeup Artist Ambitions With OCA
+Realise Your Makeup Artist Ambitions With Online Courses Australia

 The reason why misconceptions like these persist is that people keep them alive by inadvertently passing them on.
-However, as a fully-trained makeup artist, you’ll be required to know your subject inside out, and the best way to achieve that is through video-based, CPD-accredited short courses online from OCA.
+However, as a fully-trained makeup artist, you’ll be required to know your subject inside out, and the best way to achieve that is through video-based, CPD-Endorsed short courses online from OCA.

 Forget everything you know about text-based learning, as our video modules offer a next-level learning experience.
 Want to know more about it?
 No problem.
-You can take a look at our student study demo to see what learning with us is like or visit us at www.onlinecoursesaustralia.edu.au.
+You can take a look at our student study demo to see what learning with us is like, or visit us at www.onlinecoursesaustralia.edu.au.

 If, however, you would like to chat with a member of our friendly team prior to enrolment, just call us on 1300 611 404 or email us at email@example.com, and we’ll reply ASAP.